 Parents may, but don’t always, qualify for more financial aid if they store assets in places that aren’t considered on the FAFSA.
-That includes paying off unsecured debt like personal loans.
-Money owed to credit card companies or on auto loans aren’t considered in the federal needs formula.
+That includes paying off unsecured debt like personal loans and credit cards or an auto loan.

 Parents and students don’t have to shoulder the burden of college costs alone.
 Grandparents and other family members can contribute to a student’s 529 plan, and there are perks built in for those who give big.

-The IRS allows individuals to give financial gifts of up to $15,000 per year per beneficiary to a 529 plan without paying a gift tax.
+The IRS allows individuals to give financial gifts of up to $15,000 per year per beneficiary to a 529 plan without needing to disclose the gift to the tax agency.
 All 529 plans come with an additional caveat that allows donors to give a financial gift of up to five years of funds at a time, for a total of $75,000, without incurring gift taxes, as long as the total amount of the gift averages out to $15,000 per year.

 Some 529 college savings plans vary dramatically on fees, investment options, tax incentives and rates of return.
-While some offer generous state tax deductions, others offer little or no state tax incentives.
+While some offer generous state tax deductions, others offer few or no state tax incentives.